-Market risk is the risk of gains or losses in the value of the financial assets Vhi Insurance holds arising from changes in market prices.
+Market risk is the risk of losses on the value of investments due to changes in financial markets e.g., increased interest rates resulting in fall of value in bond investments.
 In pursuit of its growth objectives, Vhi Insurance seeks some level of market risk as part of its investment strategy, however it does so on the basis that it does not introduce any significant solvency risk.